keystonejs/keystone/.changeset/shy-parents-mix.md

 '@keystonejs/keystone': minor
 ---

-Added `fieldPath` to all field hooks similar to `listKey` argument added in #3420.
-This is helpful for logging purpose.
+Added `fieldPath` as an argument to all field hooks.